MuhanYu/research-summer-2023/traces/R_disjoint_cpuset_no_chk_rt_group/readme.txt

 is off.
 Some procs are getting a lot more runtime than others.

 This error is due to using the schedtool program...

+The "manual" "<m.>" trace files use a call to sched_setscheduler within the nprocs program instead of the schedtool program.